 As more research is emerging, it is evident how we live has a bigger impact on our physical as well as mental wellbeing.
 Approximately 70-80% of chronic diseases have been linked to poor lifestyle choices.
-Evidence suggests unhealthy diet, lack of activity, paucity of social relations, alcohol & tobacco dependency along with poor stress management and sleep are identified as the six pillars of lifestyle medicine.
-All of which are related to several chronic health conditions including diabetes, heart disease, hypertension, obesity, stroke, mental health disorders and some cancers.
+There are six factors which are identified as the six pillars of lifestyle medicine.
+Unhealthy diet, lack of activity, paucity of social relations, alcohol & tobacco dependency along with poor stress management and sleep all are proven to have detrimental effects on our body and mind health.
+These are related to increasing risk of several chronic health conditions like diabetes, heart disease, hypertension, obesity, stroke, mental health disorders and some cancers.
 Many of these chronic diseases are largely preventable and possibly revertible by addressing our health related behaviours.
-Hence, it is essential to develop awareness around what lifestyle choices you are making?
-How they are affecting your health ?
+Therefore, it is essential to develop awareness around what lifestyle choices you are making?
+How they are affecting your health?
 And also pay close attention to what impact they have on the quality of your life?

 Are there any external factors contributing to poor health?

 We need to make healthy choices early on.
 Looking into meal plans – Is the diet balanced?
 Does it compliment gut microbiota?
 Assess your calorie intake and calorie expenditure.
 Does the diet contain probiotics, adequate proteins including lean and plant based sources, more of unsaturated fats, less of saturated fats, less sugar and salt?
-Use different colours of vegetables and fruits daily – at least 3.
+Containing 5 portions of fruits and veggies ?
+Adding different colours of vegetables and fruits daily – at least 3 in each meal.
 Swap white flour, rice and pasta with whole grain substitutes.